Tutorial¶

 can perform a dryrun by configuring the confluence_publish_dryrun

-the project’s configuration file.
+option in the project’s configuration file.
 For example:

 confluence_publish_dryrun = True